 This Policy Academy was offered in a micro-course format featuring the topic: technology for teacher professional development.
 The micro-course format enabled a more personalized capacity-building experience, allowing country teams to receive guidance and support tailored to their specific needs and availability.
 The goal was to develop a comprehensive, self-paced online course where students can access and engage with the content at their convenience.
-While participants of the 2024 PA were encouraged to complete the micro-course during the official PA week, the format allows the Ed Tech team to easily cater to the requests from countries seeding technical support on the topic.
+While participants of the 2024 PA were encouraged to complete the micro-course during the official PA week, the format allows the Edirech team to easily cater to the requests from countries seeding technical support on the topic.
 This enables any interested party to access and complete the course at their most convenient time.

 This first micro-course was designed to offer a combination of synchronous and asynchronous activities to ensure a flexible approach.
-The synchronous activities consisted of two live sessions with the instructors: an onboarding meeting and a final meeting to discuss the roadmap for future action.
-As for the asynchronous activities, participants were encouraged to complete the micro-course for self-paed learning on the platform during the PA week (Learning Management System).
+The synchronous activities consisted of two live sessions with the instructors: an obnorating meeting and a final meeting too discuss the roadmap for future action.
+As for the asynchronous activities, participants were encouraged to complete the micro-course for self-paced learning on the platform during the PA week (Learning Management System).
 The Online Platform included an introductory module with a welcome message by a simulated minister of education from a fictious country five Intelled Republic of Learning' and guided by the six steps of the Learning Journey.

-The course followed the strategic-thinking methodology presented in the introductory module, which is divided into six steps: (i) il dentify the challenge, (ii) Understand the context, (iii) Select possible tech solutions, (iv) Figure the context, (iv) Select possible tech solutions, and (iv) Monitor and evaluation.
+The course followed the strategic-thinking methodology presented in the introductory module, which is divided into six steps: (i) il dentify the challenge, (ii) Understand the context, (iii) Select possible test osolutions, (iv) Fengege the ecosystem, (v) Choose appropriate delivery methods, and (vi) Monitor and evaluation.
 This structured roadmap guided participants in enhancing their projects' component during the course and organizing their next steps.
-The first synchronous meeting footward on the first two works, encouraging participants to identify their main challenge and its implications for their specific context.
+The first synchronous meeting footward on the first two steps, encouraging participants to identify their main challenge and its implications for their specific context.